 The short answer is absolutely yes.
 Since public blockchains such as Ethereum and Bitcoin are transparent distributed ledgers, all transactions are visible to anyone…forever.
 In that sense, crypto isn’t generally suitable as a tool for criminals (unlike the often repeated narrative) as everything can be traced on-chain.
 Koinly Head of Tax Danny Talwar stressed this point in a conversation with The Chainsaw:

-“Blockchains are inherently traceable, so it’s important to be upfront with your taxes.
+“Blockchains are inherently traceable, so it’s important to be upfront with your crypto tax.
 The ATO has access to information from banks, cryptocurrency exchanges, and financial institutions, tracking where crypto transactions interact with fiat offramps and flow back into the ‘real world’ to trace funds back to the taxpayer.”

 How is crypto tracked in Australia?